iponom/doublet/README.md

 ### Implementation notes

-A brute force implementations gives the n! performance in the worst case (n - file count).
+A brute-force implementations gives us factorial order-of-growth in the worst case.
-We can calculate some fast hash and group by it.
-Performance - n.
+We can calculate some fast hash and group files by it.
+This calculation gives linear order-of-growth.
 But after that we need to compare files in every group.
 For selecting the best solution I made some micro-benchmarks before implementation (see HashFunctionsBenchmark).

 ### Performance settings